jeff-rx/ICT4D/README.md

 Press 5 to exit the helpline.
 Throughout the helpline, users will receive audio prompts and can use DTMF tones to make selections.

-Customization
+##Customization
 You can customize the Malaria Information Helpline to fit your specific requirements.
-Some possible modifications include:

 Updating the audio prompts and messages to match your organization's branding or preferences.
 Modifying the menu structure or adding additional menus and choices.